-You’ll see the new range of Touaregs on Australian roads at the start of Q4 of this year, after a special run of 150 Touareg 190TDI Adventures which arrives in August to send off the outgoing EU5 190TDI engine.
+You’ll see the new range of Touaregs on Australian roads at the start of Q4 of this year, after a special run of 150 Touareg 190TDI Adventure to send off the outgoing EU5 190TDI engine.

 2021 Volkswagen Touareg Australian pricing